Your Cart is empty

 Deciding which type between tape ins and clip ins often depends on your preferences, your lifestyle and in some cases, your hair type.
 Clip in hair extensions are better for you if you want more freedom with how and when you wear hair extensions, offering a more temporary method.
-Tape in hair extensions are better if you want a semi-permanent alternative (tape in can last three to six months, or even longer if well maintained).
+Tape in hair extensions are better if you want a semi-permanent alternative (tape in can last 6 to 8 weeks , or even longer if well maintained).

 Clip ins vs Tape ins: Which is Best for Your Lifestyle?

 When it comes to lifestyle, you will need to consider which one would be more convenient for you.
 For example, if you’re the type of girl who refuses to leave the house without her extensions in, tape ins, which promise to make it easier to get ready on those dark and dreary Monday mornings is going to sound very appealing.
 Tape ins take away the ‘clipping in and out’ of hair extensions, making a perfect choice for daily wear.